 The Nomination Committee is responsible for monitoring the composition and balance of the Board and making recommendations to the Board on new Board appointments.
 Dependent upon the appointment being made, the Committee will be selected from the Board as appropriate.
-The Committee met twice during the year to consider the appointments of the Chair and one independent non-executive Director.
+The Committee met once during the year.